What Working Together Looks Like

 Hydration matters more than most people realize.

-Clients who hydrate heavily for 1–2 days leading up to the session almost always sit better, heal better, and feel better throughout the process.
+Clients who hydrate heavily for 1–2 days leading up to the session and continue to hydrate during the session, and subsequent session block, always sit better, heal better, and feel better throughout the process.

 We also strongly recommend:

 This is a marathon, not a sprint.
-Headphones, a good book, delicious snacks, podcasts and music all help the experience more pleasant. — Prep for it appropriately.
+Headphones, a good book, delicious snacks, podcasts and music all help the experience more pleasant.
+Prep for it appropriately.
+Bringing a friend can help distract, but can also be a distraction.

 Session Block Day 1 — Mapping The Project